The Suzuki Foundation

 Supporting scientific and technological research through the Suzuki Foundation since 1980

-Coupled with today's worsening problems with energy, global warming, etc., the need for automobiles that save energy and reduce environmental loads is growing.
+Coupled with today's worsening problems with energy, global warming, traffic accidents, etc., the need for automobiles that save energy and reduce environmental loads, as well as technologies for preventive safety and autonomous driving, is growing.
 Accordingly, the compact car industry is at the stage of further progress by satisfying such need of the time.
 In such situation, we believe that the compact car industry must make more efforts to quickly respond to the public need.
 For that purpose, further development of the related mechanical industries and cultivation of engineers are very important.
 The Suzuki Foundation was established with collaboration from Ministry of Economy, Trade and Industry and other various organisations to continuously support and finance those mechanical industries related to compact cars for promoting technological development and attracting young people to this industry.
 (The Suzuki Foundation was established in 1980, commemorating the 60th anniversary of Suzuki’s founding, with the funds deposited with affiliated companies, and made new start as a public interest incorporated foundation on 1 April 2011.)

 ●Grants for basic and original project